papaya0712/quantybt-preview/README.md

 # QuantyBT 🪐

 ## This is a preview version, the framework itself is closed source yet.
-For full access, please reach out to me.

 **A framework for quantitative backtesting and portfolio optimization.
 Focused on statistical robustness, modularity, and seamless integration of strategies, models, and crypto-native data loader.
 Combines the flexibility of Python with the performance of Rust to deliver fast and reliable backtests**